Gearsas/Scripts/README.md

 Runemate is a platform that allows users to automate aspects of the game RuneScape.

-**Warning: using third-party is against the terms of service from RuneScape**
+**Warning: using third-party software is against the terms of service from RuneScape**

 Personally, writing these scripts has helped me get into development, specifically Java.
 This is the reason behind this repository: completing the circle of learning.